TrellixVulnTeam/favor_GI5G/README.md

 Todo:
  - Verify builds on Android
+ - Rethink database creation (specifically the creation of tables for accounts).
+These should probably be built as they're added, because right now we try to build tables for each account by reading it from the database... which is empty because we just built it.
+That makes sense.
  - Basic unit tests
  - Integrate rapidjson, use it to parse account details.
 We can probably just use it for our int->string conversions as well
  - Start on threadsafety as described below